People usually tell you to avoid Paris in the summer because of the crowds and humidity. This is why it can actually be an ideal time to visit.

-The first time I ever solo traveled was in Paris, France in the middle of summer.
+The first time I ever solo traveled was doing a trip to Paris in the summer.
 It was by no accident that I ended up in the City of Light by myself.
 From a young age I had always been fascinated by Francophone culture and had dreamt of going to Paris for years.
 I thought it was only fitting that it would be the first place to find my independence as a solo female traveler.

 That summer, I had just finished up a culinary program in Florence, Italy with a group of other Americans.
 When it was done, I took a one way flight to Paris to explore the city on my own for a week before tackling the rest of Europe with a group of new traveling friends.

-I quickly fell in love with the very lovable French city, and realized just how many things there were to do in Paris and how a week was simply not long enough.
+I quickly fell in love with the very lovable French city, and realized just how many things there were to do in Paris in the summer and how a week was simply not long enough.
 At least it gave me a reason to make a return visit in the near future!

 Now, Paris sometimes gets a bad rap for summer travel since it’s the busiest tourist season and a lot of locals flee the hot cobblestone streets for their own vacations, but you have to remember it’s busy for a reason.
 Paris can be absolutely wonderful in the summer!
 The questions now is, if you could get to Paris in an affordable way this summer, would you?

-Here are 10 reasons why you should plan a trip to Paris this summer.
+Here are 10 reasons why you should plan a trip to Paris in the summer.

 It’s a city for the romantics at heart